Doane-CCLA/docs/using-the-hpc/how-to-use/examples/python.md

 If you need to request an allocation, see [instructions here](../request-access.md).

 1. Open a Bash terminal (or PuTTY for Windows users).
-2. Execute `ssh username@or-condo-login.ornl.gov`.
+2. Execute `ssh username@hostname`.

-  - Replace "username" with your XCAMS or UCAMS ID.

-3. When prompted, enter your XCAMS or UCAMS password.
+3. When prompted, enter your password.

 ## Step 2: Create a PBS Script